kiran94/prfiesta/README.md

 When using the `--after` and `--before` date filters, by default `prfiesta` will use the `created` date dimension with these filters on the Git provider (e.g GitHub).
 This may not fit your use case and you may want to filter on when a pull request was `updated` instead.
 To do this you can use the `--use-updated` flag.

 Learn more about date filters [here](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests#search-by-when-an-issue-or-pull-request-was-created-or-last-updated).

+### Reference Search

+You may come across a use case where you want to filter pull requests on a specific reference.
+For example, it may be a team practise to put a JIRA card reference within the pull request title or body.

+For this you can use the `--reference` filter.

+> [!NOTE]
+> Results from reference search is entirely up to the GitHub Search API.
+On some ocassions, it may not provide inaccurate results.

 ## Analysis